 Law Enforcement Experience

-Our lead instructor recently retired from one of the largest federal law enforcement organizations.
+Our lead instructor retired in 2017 from one of the largest federal law enforcement organizations.
 George served as a Firearms, Use of Force, and Defensive Tactics instructor.
 He started on patrol in state and local law enforcement in 1993.
 In 1996, he was the top marksman from his Border Patrol Academy class.
 For most of this century, George was a Special Agent conducting criminal investigations.
-He has worked on groups combating Narcotics Smuggling, Human Trafficking, Weapons Violations, and Child Exploitation.
+He has worked in groups combating Narcotics Smuggling, Human Trafficking, Weapons Violations, and Child Exploitation.
 He also worked as an Internal Affairs and National Security investigator.
 His most recent assignment was on a Joint Terrorism Taskforce.
 George is a graduate of the Wyoming Law Enforcement Academy, the Federal Law Enforcement Training Center (FLETC), US Marshals Fugitive Investigations training, and the FBI’s Counterterrorism Investigations and Operations course.

 George had over three decades of Air Force and Army service, 13 years of them on active duty, including two deployments to the Middle East.
 George worked in nuclear and aircraft security, served as a flight medic on tactical aircraft, and ran a small arms armory for an Army Field Artillery battery.
 His last 11 years (three of them full time) he worked as a firearms instructor at a military shooting range, where he specialized in developing advanced proficiency courses for OSI and SF personnel.
 He trained Spec Ops warriors including USAF PJs, and often trained the trainers.
 He was the Top Gun in his Security Police Academy class, and the highest scoring rifle shooter at his Combat Arms Instructor tech school.